-1. BEHAVIORAL HEALTH INFORMATION NOTICE (BHIN)

-"Behavioral Health Information Notice" or "BHIN" means guidance from DHCS to inform counties and contractors of changes in policy or procedures at the federal or state levels.
+- 1. BEHAVIORAL HEALTH INFORMATION NOTICE (BHIN) - "Behavioral Health Information Notice" or "BHIN" means guidance from DHCS to inform counties and contractors of changes in policy or procedures at the federal or state levels.
 These were previously referred to as a Mental Health and Substance Use Disorder Services Information Notice (MHSUDS IN).
-BHINs and MHSUDS INs are available on the DHCS website.

-2. BENEFICIARY OR CLIENT

-"Beneficiary" or "client" means the individual(s) receiving services.
+BHINs and MHSUDS INs are available on the DHCS website. - 2.
+BENEFICIARY OR CLIENT "Beneficiary" or "client" means the individual(s) receiving services. - 3.
+DHCS - "DHCS" means the California Department of Health Care Services. - DIRECTOR "Director" means the Director of the County Behavioral Health Department, unless otherwise specified.

-3. DHCS

-"DHCS" means the California Department of Health Care Services.